 Sterling offers a single B.A. degree program.
-To graduate, students must complete 120 credits (including at least 30 from Sterling), follow a major course of study (typically 40-45 credits), and complete general education and core curriculum requirements (36-45 credits).
+To graduate, students must complete 120 credits (including at least 30 from Sterling), follow a major course of study (typically 40-45 credits), and complete general education and foundations curriculum requirements (36-45 credits).
 Students may complete the balance of their coursework through electives in any area (provided that they have met the prerequisites); students may also pursue independent studies with a faculty advisor, contingent upon an approved proposal.
 Courses are offered progressively within each major (100-level through 400-level).

 GENERAL EDUCATION AND CORE CURRICULUM

-Central to Sterling’s general education requirements is the core curriculum, which consists of a suite of courses designed to scaffold student learning in the first and through the second year of study and build a foundation for success throughout their tenure.
+Central to Sterling’s general education requirements is the foundations curriculum, which consists of a suite of courses designed to scaffold student learning in the first and through the second year of study and build a foundation for success throughout their tenure.

 The Sterling College core curriculum consists of a suite of courses designed to scaffold student learning in the first and through the second year of study and build a foundation for success throughout their tenure at Sterling.
-The core curriculum for all incoming students begins with the College’s flagship course, INT100 A Sense of Place.
+The foundations curriculum for all incoming students begins with the College’s flagship course, INT100 A Sense of Place.
 This 3-credit, two-week intensive course immerses students in interdisciplinary study of the culture, community, literature, ecology, and traditional skills of northern Vermont.
 In the semesters following this two-week intensive, students will typically enroll in:

 - AS100 Tools and their Application (1 cr)